PADL/libbrowserid/gss-browserid.md

   "identity assertion" (similar to a Kerberos authenticator), containing the RP domain and an expiration time (generally a few minutes after it was created).
-The user signs this, and presents both the assertion and the user certificate to the RP.
+The user signs this, and presents both the assertion and the user certificate to the RP (the combination of an assertion and zero or more certificates is termed a "backed assertion")
 * The RP verifies this using user's and IdP's public keys (and those of any intermediate certifying parties).

 Essentially the GSS mechanism described here bridges these two worlds.

 ### Initiator to acceptor